J.D. Admissions: Transfer & Visiting Students

 Educational Loans

 Incoming transfer students working in qualifying public sector positions are eligible for funding through the School of Law’s Summer Public Service Fellowship Program.
-Qualifying public sector employment is unpaid, law-related work for a government agency, public interest organization or the judiciary.
-To qualify for a full stipend of $4,000, you must work full-time for at least eight weeks between May and August.
-Note that you do not need to complete an Intent to Participate form, but all other guidelines apply.
-If you do not enroll in the School of Law in the fall, you will be required to repay the summer stipend.
+Qualifying public sector employment is unpaid, law-related work for a government agency, public interest organization, or the judiciary.
+To qualify for a full fellowship of $5,000, you must work full-time for at least eight weeks between May and August.
+If you do not enroll in the School of Law in the fall, you will be required to repay the fellowship.

-You may contact the Career Development Office with questions regarding the program.
+You may contact the Career Development Office for more information about the program.

 Once admitted and deposited, all transfer students are eligible to pursue acceptance to any of the journals, competition boards (such as Moot Court), and clinics.